Lindseyt75/SocialNetworkAPI/README.md

 # User Routes
 1. GET /api/users (This will get all users)
 2. POST /api/users (This will create a new user)

+[{
+"username": "TestName",
+"email": "test.test@example.com",
+"thoughts": [],
+"friends": [],
+"friendCount": []
+}]

 3. GET /api/users/(use user ID)userId (This will get a single user by their ID)
 4. PUT /api/users/(use user ID)userId (You can update a user by their ID)

+{
+"username": "TestNameUPDATE"
+}

 5. DELETE /api/users/(use user ID)userId (You can also delete a user by their ID)
-6. POST /api/users/(use user ID)userId/friends (You can add a friend to the user's friend list)
+6. POST /api/users/(use user ID)userId/friends/(use friend ID)friendId (You can add a friend to the user's friend list)
 7. DELETE /api/users/(use user ID)userId/friends/(use friend ID)friendId (You can also remove a user's friend from the list)

 # Thought Routes
 1. GET /api/thoughts (This will get all thoughts)
 2. POST /api/thoughts (This will get a single thought by their ID)

+{
+"thoughtText": "It is a nice sunny day",
+"username": "ThoughtTest",
+"reactions": []
+}

 3. GET /api/thoughts/(use thought ID)thoughtId (This will create a new thought)
 4. PUT /api/thoughts/(use thought ID)thoughtId (You can update a thought by their ID)

+{
+"thoughtText": "This is a sunny warm Spring day", "username": "ThoughtTest",
+"reactions": []
+}

 5. DELETE /api/thoughts/(use thought ID)thoughtId(You can also delete a thought by their ID)
 6. POST /api/thoughts/(use thought ID)thoughtId/reactions (You can add a reaction to a thought)

+{
+"reactionBody": "This concludes this homework", "username": "Timothy_Lindsey"
+}

 7. DELETE /api/thoughts/(use thought ID)thoughtId/reactions/(use reaction ID)reactionId (You can also remove a reaction from a thought)

 Insomnia Screenshots